Try Our Spread Betting Calculator

 In the size field of the calculator, enter the amount per point you want to trade.

-When you choose your bet, you’re specifying how much you stand to gain or lose with each point the market moves.
-For instance, if you would like to bet £1000 per point (assuming your account currency is GBP), you would enter 1000 in the size field.
+When you choose your bet, you’re specifying how much you will gain or lose with each point the market moves.
+For instance, if you would like to bet £1000 per point, you would simply enter 1000 in the size field.

 spread bet trade size

-If you chose a spread bet size of £1000 per point and the market moved 2 points in your favour, you would make £2,000.
-If the market moved 10 points against your position, you would incur a £2,000 loss.
+In this example, if the market moved two points in your favour, you’d make £2,000.
+If it moved 10 points in the opposite direction, you’d incur a £2,000 loss.

 3. Check Opening Price And Change If Needed

 The next step is to update the opening price.
-This is the initial price of the market you are interested in.
+This is the initial price of the market you you want to spread bet on.

 Opening price